Share this article

 The Local Plan 2030 was adopted in January 2020 and sets out how much growth there should be in the borough (housing, jobs and associated infrastructure) up to 2030 and where it should take place.
 In some settlements the Council is now looking to Neighbourhood Plans to allocate housing sites, generally in and around the defined Settlement Policy Area boundaries.

 The Bedford Borough Allocations and Designations Local Plan was adopted in July 2013 and covers the period until 2021.
-The Plan identifies sites for development to meet the Council’s needs to 2021.

 A number of other supplementary documents form the basis for decision making when planning applications are submitted to the council.
 A full list can be viewed here.